sbu-fsl/Metis/README.md

 ***IMPORTANT TO AE REVIEWERS: Please message us as soon as possible with your ssh public keys, so you can use the machines from Chameleon Cloud we prepared for you.
 Thanks.***

 We have provided bare metal Ubuntu machines from Chameleon Cloud for AE reviewers.
 We assume there are 3 reviewers.
-Each reviewer has a decidated machine, and there are three other machines for shared use.
+Each reviewer has a dedicated machine, and there are three other machines for shared use.

 The default username for the machines is `cc`.
 Those machines are listed below: